JohnJohnW/LegalEase/README.md

 - Turn on the tool: `File search`.

 Recommended instructions (adapt for your use case):
-- Focus on general legal context and compliance requirements.
+- Focus on Queensland, Australia legislation and environmental context.
 - When citing evidence, include direct URLs when available and name the source document.
 - Structure responses as: (1) numbered concerns; (2) summary; (3) fenced JSON Eco‑Score.